Presenting your royal Princess Posse:

 Adam Kaplan recently starred as Calogero opposite Academy Award nominee Chazz Palminteri in the hit Broadway musical A Bronx Tale directed by Robert De Niro and Jerry Zaks.
 Other Broadway/National Tours: Kinky Boots (Charlie Price), Newsies (Jack Kelly and Davey u/s), Show Boat (NY Philharmonic and PBS).
 TV: Deception (ABC).
 Select regional: Flat Rock Playhouse and Music Theatre Wichita.
 Numerous concerts and productions internationally and across the United States, including a solo performance for the Obamas at the White House.
 BFA Music Theatre, Elon University.
 In addition to performing, Adam teaches globally serving as a mentor for young artists who want to pursue theater professionally.
 More at www.AdamKaplanOnline.com and @AdamSKaplan

-Adam J. Levy is a member of the OG Princess Posse & is currently starring in the first national tour of Waitress.
+Adam J. Levy is a member of the OG Princess Posse & is most recently starred in the first national tour of Waitress.
 He is a 2016 graduate of Pace University and recently finished the pre-Broadway tryout of Dave at Arena Stage, helmed by Tina Landau.
 His New York and regional credits include Fiddler on the Roof, The Light in the Piazza, A Chorus Line, Hairspray, Lysistrata Jones, and Merrily We Roll Along.
 He has also performed alongside symphony orchestras across the nation, including the Philly Pops & the New York Philharmonic, opposite Bernadette Peters, Christina Aguilera, Sting, and more.